 “Goal #1for this trade show is to meet and spend some time with 25 of our best clients.
-They are A, B,C, etc. We are to demonstrate our new service Z to each one and follow up with an email to each one within two weeks of the show”.
+They are A, B,C, etc. We are to demonstrate our new service Z to each one and follow up with an email to each one within one week of the show”.

 “Goal #2 is to have a good meeting with 10 potential clients we never heard of and to follow them up with …within one week”.

-“Goal #3 is to have secured and delivered produce to 4 new customers within 6 weeks of the show”.
+“Goal #3 is to have secured orders from and delivered produce to 4 new customers within 6 weeks of the show”.

 It’s about clear, defined, time-limited SMART goals.
 Ditch the wishy-washy.

 Want more?
 Here’s an article on SMART Goals by the ever-excellent Hubspot.